moveit/moveit.ros.org/about/press_kit/index.markdown

 The logo files are available under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.

-Note for any **print media** it is necessary to use the provided .AI file and print in the provided CYMK values

 ## Download

+Note for any print media it is necessary to use the provided .AI file and print in the provided CYMK values.

+- Digital Color 0A58F7
+- Print Color (CMYK) C96 M64 Y0 K3

 ### MoveIt